oddforms-design/Dongled/README.md

-# Dongled – UVC Monitor for iPadOS
+# Dongled – Simple UVC Monitor
-### Dongled is an open-source, lightweight, HDMI video streaming app for USB-C enabled iPadOS devices, to turn your iPad into a wired video monitor.
+### Dongled is an open-source, lightweight, UVC video streaming app for USB-C enabled iPadOS and macOS devices, turning them into a wired video monitor.

 - Streamlined: Dongled has no interface.
 Just plug in and start monitoring.
 The app chooses the best available frame rate and audio quality for your device.
 - Low Latency: Dongled aims to minimize any latency, experience quicker response times vs wireless connections.
-- Real-time Monitoring: Connect to USB-C HDMI sources for video and, on supported devices, 1 or 2 channel audio playback.
+- Real-time Monitoring: Connect to USB-C HDMI sources for video and, on iOS devices, 1 or 2 channel audio playback.
 - HDMI Gaming: Directly connect your game console to your iPad for a full-screen experience.
 - Simple Camera Input: Easily monitor camera feeds.
 No need for complex wireless configurations with UVC.
 - Dongled is Open-Source, free, Ad-Free and does not collect user data.